sanika191/DS202_Final_Project_SanikaBorade/README.md

 pip install 'qiskit[visualization]'
 ```
 To set up the IBM quantum platform, follow the instructions here: https://docs.quantum.ibm.com/guides/setup-channel.
 Essentially, you need to create an account on the IBM Quantum login page.
-The retrieve the API key from there, ans use it as ```<your_token>```, to run the following:
+Then retrieve the API key from there, and use it as ```<your_token>```, to run the following:

 ```
 from qiskit_ibm_runtime import QiskitRuntimeService